Draconis0868/godot-docs/tutorials/2d/cutout_animation.rst

 .. image:: /img/tuto_cutout1.png

 OK, the first node of the model that we will create will be the hip.
+You will need to add a sprite node under the 2d node you just created.
+(Just in case, you may want to click on the 2d node to be sure it's highlighted).
+Now add the sprite node and name it "Hip".

+Now that the node is renamed, we need to put the actual graphic into it.
+You do this using the inspector, which is the menu to the right.
+The first option you will see is Texture. click on the little down arrow and click on "Load".
+Navigate to the directory you placed your cutout files in and load the hip piece.
+Congratulations!
+You've placed your first sprite on the screen!
+Repeat this process for the rest of the pieces.

 Generally, both in 2D and 3D, the hip is the root of the skeleton.
 This makes it easier to animate: